 This course will teach the student to merge their accounting and spreadsheet skills to create, design, and analyze data.
-Topics covered will include recording journal entries, preparing financial statements, conducting financial analyses including horizontal and vertical analyses, budgets, creating a depreciation schedule, and performing cost-volumeprofit (CVP) analysis.
+Topics covered will include recording journal entries, preparing financial statements, conducting financial analyses including horizontal and vertical analyses, budgets, creating a depreciation schedule, and performing cost-volume-profit (CVP) analysis.
 Prerequisite: ACC111 with a grade of "C" or better and CPT117; Co-requisite: ACC112.

-student in proficient tax preparation but provide an understanding of the present tax law in the setting up and operating of a business.
+This course is designed not only to assist the student in proficient tax preparation but provide an understanding of the present tax law in the setting up and operating of a business.
 Prerequisite: ACC112.